Run Executions from the CLI

 Trigger a New Execution

-Starts a run from an existing saved execution configuration.
+Start a run from an existing saved execution configuration.

 Stop a Running Execution